AUDIO

 Like & Describe, from YouTube

-Rachel is a scriptwriter on YouTube’s new podcast Like & Describe hosted by popular YouTuber MatPat.
-The first episode, “The Rise of the VTubers” was released December 2022 and new episodes are released every month.
+Rachel was a scriptwriter on YouTube’s new podcast Like & Describe hosted by popular YouTuber MatPat.
+The first episode, “The Rise of the VTubers,” was released in December 2022 and received over 250,000 listeners on launch day.

 From the show description: “Each episode, you’ll join host, MatPat, on a journey to find the little known stories behind YouTube’s biggest trends.
 You’ll get the inside scoop from creators and experts, while hearing insights you can’t find anywhere else.”